 The transitional DPT is an online program designed for practicing physical therapists who hold a bachelor's degree in the field.
-This is a comprehensive program offering concentration areas ranging from pediatrics and women's health to education and nutrition.
+This is a comprehensive program offering concentration areas ranging from pediatrics and geriatrics to education and nutrition.
 Students who hold a baccalaureate degree in physical therapy must earn 35 credits.
-Additional topics of study include research methods, practice management and health behavior.
+Additional topics of study include motor control, practice management and diagnostic imaging.
 All students take a handful of electives, such as knee, shoulder and spine orthopedics and exercise methods for adults.

 MGH Institute of Health Professions

 The MGH Institute of Health Professions was established in 1977 and awards undergraduate and graduate degrees in nursing and the communication sciences.
-Entry-level DPT and orthopedic residencies are also available through the Department of Physical Therapy.
+An entry-level occupational therapy program and DPT program are available through the Department of Physical Therapy.

 Other School Option